-It is a common and often hereditary problem to have small, localised pockets of fat that cling stubbornly to certain areas of the body.
-These fat deposits do not respond to diet and exercise, but can be effectively removed through a procedure known as liposuction.
-Our practice on the Gold Coast, Queensland offers this procedure alone or in combination with other services such as an abdominoplasty.
+Liposuction is capable of reducing stubborn fat deposits that have collected in isolated areas of the body and are not responding to diet and exercise.
+Our practice on the Gold Coast, Queensland offers this procedure alone or in combination with other services, such as an abdominoplasty.

 What is Liposuction?

-Liposuction is an operation designed to correct variations of the body shape that are not corrected by diet and exercise.
+Liposuction is an operation designed to smooth variations of the body shape that are not improved by diet and exercise.
 Narrow metal tubes are used to remove excess fat cells.
-These are inserted by our experienced plastic surgeon through small incisions and moved through the fat areas whilst a vacuum is applied to remove the fat.
+These are inserted by our specialist plastic surgeon through small incisions and moved through the fat areas whilst a vacuum is applied to remove the fat.
 Tunnels are thus created and these are then collapsed by the use of a compression garment.
-This creates the new shape.
+This can create the new shape.

 The operation is generally performed under general anaesthesia as a day case.

-Liposuction can help improve the shape and sculpt areas of the body.
-It can be used in conjunction with other surgery to improve contours and bulky regions at the site of the surgery or trauma.
+Liposuction can help refine the shape and sculpt specific areas of the body.
+It can be used in conjunction with other surgery to modify contours.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified practitioner.